 And it’s beginning to sound as if he may be able to get somewhere.

-Within hours of Trump’s victory, Rep. Nancy Pelosi — today re-elected House minority leader — said a “robust infrastructure jobs bill” could be Trump’s “common ground” with Democrats on the Hill.
+Within hours of Trump’s victory, Rep. Nancy Pelosi — the House minority leader — said a “robust infrastructure jobs bill” could be Trump’s “common ground” with Democrats on the Hill.